Home Photos Video FAQ Green Comps Neighborhood Contact

 Plans

-We don't have kids, but apparently, there is a plan for addition and renovation at Alki Elementary School nearby.
+The city is good about warning local residents about upcoming projects, although schedule slides are common.
+We don't have kids, but there is a plan for addition and renovation at Alki Elementary School nearby.